 When your kids were younger, family fun took centre stage, whether that meant a riveting game of Chutes and Ladders or a backyard lightsaber duel.
 But now that the kids are older, how do you get your tweens and teens to want to hang out with ‘the folks’?
-Besides creating great memories, family fun nights with tweens and teens also means parents worry less about where the kids are going, who they’re with, and what they’re doing.
 To make ‘hanging with the family’ something tweens and teens look forward to, try these ideas to jumpstart your family fun night.

 To up the fun factor, try these mouthwatering ideas:

 Everyone loves to watch a great flick.
 But what can take the movie-watching experience from good to great?
 Consider upgrading your home theatre environment to create a space where kids want to stay home.
-Depending on your budget, you could hang fun movie posters, build a new DVD case and install dimmable lighting, (there are less expensive options), install surround sound, and purchase enormous, comfy bean bag chairs for your t(w)eens to lounge in while watching their favorite flicks.
+Depending on your budget, you could hang fun movie posters, install dimmable lighting, (there are less expensive options), and purchase enormous, comfy bean bag chairs for your t(w)eens to lounge in while watching their favorite flicks.

 The key is to create a media room that brings everyone together.
 You want to feel like you’re front and centre.